The Accomplished Life of Zitkala-Sa

-Not only was she known for her sharp intellect, she was also known for her earthy beauty, an old soul and lover of nature, and champion of truth.
+Not only was she known for her sharp intellect, but also known for her earthy beauty, an old soul and lover of nature, and champion of truth.
 Though she was best known as a gifted writer, she pursued other talents, excelling as a musician (pianist and violinist), an editor, teacher, and an outspoken political activist.

 As a Native American growing up during the mid to latter 19th century, Gertrude had several troubling odds stacked against her young life.
 Still perceived as an indigenous amongst the culture back east, in the eyes of the white man, she was in no position of respect or social standing.

 Compounding to this fact, her European-American father abandoned the family while she was still a toddler.
 When she grew into adolescence, her mother, Ellen Tate, thinking of her daughter's future in a pale-face world, she sent her East so that she might get a white man's education.
-Though she suffered great loss and disadvantage, Gertrude found a way to overcome her differences.
+Though she suffered significant loss and disadvantage, Gertrude found a way to overcome her differences.

-Yankton Sioux Tribe
+The Yankton Sioux Tribe

 The Yanktonai, or the Yankton, also known as the Western Dakota "Middle Sioux" were Native American people originally from the Mississippi Region, which during the 18th century, resided along the Minnesota River area.